Table of Contents

 -v

-Print information about variable symbols only.
+Print information about defined variables.

-Note that some of the options (in particular, -c and -d) may produce excessive amounts of information.
+Note that some of the options (in particular, -a and -d) may produce excessive amounts of information.
 By setting the PURE_MORE environment variable accordingly, you can specify a shell command to be used for paging, usually more(1) or less(1) .

 For instance, to list all definitions in all loaded scripts (including the prelude), simply say:

-> list
+> show

 This may produce quite a lot of output, depending on which scripts are loaded.
-The following command will only show summary information about the variable symbols along with their current values (using the ``long format''):
+The following command will only show summary information about the variable symbols along with their current values (using the ‘‘long format’’):

-> list -lv
+> show -lv

 argc var argc = 0;